raman43mann/FaceID-Biometric-/README.md

 # FaceID-Biometric-
 Face/Touch ID

 Use FaceID-Biometric to lock/unlock your app feature with biometric authorities.
+You can implement this functioanity by using two line of code.

 ## Clone
-To run the FaceID-Biometric project, clone the repo, and run the project.
+To run the FaceID-Biometric project, clone the repo, and run the project.<br />
+&nbsp;&nbsp;OR<br />
+Manually -> Copy the folder named "Biometric" and paste to your codes target directory.

 <img src = "https://github.com/raman43mann/FaceID-Biometric-/assets/154659783/29bf39cb-9f16-43c9-8ae4-5c6fcfea58d6" width="300" height="670">

+## How to use

+Step 1 : Integrate the files to your project

+Step 2 : Check either biometric enrolled in current device or not using below method

+  BiometricManager.checkBiometricType()

+Step 3 : Authenticate the user with below method

+  BiometricManager.shared.authenticateUser()